5 Community Cloud Example Use Cases for Top Industries

 Before you start conversations with potential partners, take a look inward.
 What specific goals do you want to achieve with a community cloud?
 Are you aiming to reduce infrastructure costs, meet specific compliance mandates, or streamline data sharing for joint research?
 All participating organizations must agree on the objectives.
 You should also assess your technical and operational readiness.
 Do you have the internal expertise to manage a shared environment, or will you need support?
 Understanding your own needs and capabilities is the first step to finding the right partners and building a platform that delivers real value.
 A clear picture of your goals will guide every decision you make.

-Identify and Align with Partners
+How to Find and Align with the Right Partners

 Choosing the right partners is critical.
 Look for organizations that not only share your goals but also have similar security and compliance requirements.
 A mismatch in standards can create significant risk down the line.
 Once you’ve identified potential members, the real work of alignment begins.
 This involves open discussions about everything from cost-sharing models for setup and maintenance to data governance and exit strategies.
 It’s essential to formalize these agreements in writing.
 Think of it as a business partnership, because that’s exactly what it is.
 Your technology partner should also be a good fit, bringing the right expertise and a collaborative approach to the table.

-Create an Implementation Roadmap
+Creating Your Implementation Roadmap

 A detailed roadmap turns your shared vision into an actionable plan.
 Start by forming a joint committee with technical experts and decision-makers from each organization to guide the project.
 This team will be responsible for designing the technical architecture, including the core infrastructure, network configuration, and cybersecurity controls.
 Your roadmap should also outline a clear governance framework that defines roles, responsibilities, and policies for data access and usage.
 Finally, map out the migration process, setting realistic timelines and milestones for moving applications and data.
 This plan will be your guide for a smooth and successful transition.